JMcLenag/Earthquake_Predictions/README.md

 # Earthquake_Predictions

-Code from my maths masters thesis
+Code from my maths masters thesis, completed in 2020